eric-prog/GPU-Grants/README.md

-# GPUGrants
+# GPU Grants
-GPUGrants - a list of GPU/AI grants that I can think of
+GPU Grants - a list of GPU/AI grants that I can think of

 [AI Grant](https://aigrant.org/)
 ```